wx2486/codeforces-hitomi/README.md

 password: sharingan

 Warning: there are some problems with my dropbox now, so the ip.txt may be out of date.
-I will fix this as soon as possible.
+I'm trying to fix this.